Menu

 Statia, Jul 11-18, 2026

 GOLDEN ROCK DIVE & NATURE RESORT.
-This trip is expected to be announced with your own airfare, Miami to St Kitts, and then a ferry (similar to the Saba Trip).
-For divers with lighter luggage you can also fly to St. Marteen and connecting to WinAir.
+This trip will be announced with your own airfare, Miami to St Kitts, and then a private ferry.
+Let me know when you have the airfare and I will reserve you a spot

 Tubbataha, Philippines, May 8-15, 2027